apache/tooling-trusted-release/docs/conventions.md

 s()
 ```

 The collections.abc and typing modules are an exception to this rule.
-Always import typing identifiers directly using the `from` syntax:
+Always import collections.abc and typing identifiers directly using the `from` syntax:

 ```python
 # Preferred